orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/README.md

   value="Fancy Send"/>
 ```

-With this, we have overridden the functionality of the "Send" button specifically for the "acme/hr" form.
+With this, we have overridden the label of the "Send" button in general for all forms whîch are displayed in the english local.

 Another approach would be to create an entirely custom button instead of reusing the name `send`.
 Just pick a button/process name, say `foo`, and then: